Can’t Drive Kids to the Mosque? Learn Quran Online by Live Tutor on Skype!

 Islam is a widely misunderstood and oft-maligned religion, particularly in the 21st century.
 Misconceptions about Islam are widespread, largely due to ignorance, fear, and bigotry.
-Myths about Islam are frequently fuelled by the bias and propaganda concerning our religion in Western media.
+Bias and propaganda often fuel myths about Islam, which are frequently in Western media.
 One rarely sees good things about Islam as a religion in the news.
 There’s always a strong emphasis on Muslims’ religious identity when they are in the news for the wrong reasons.
 Especially since 9/11, our faith has been a constant victim of rampant misinformation and fear-mongering.

 Additionally, a lot of Muslims lack knowledge of the true teachings of their religion.
 Many Muslims simply don’t act according to Islam, falling into all kinds of cultural and religious deviance.
-These factors also play a part in Islam being perceived negatively by non-Muslims.
+These factors also play a part in non-Muslims perceiving Islam negatively.
 One tends to associate the actions carried out by the adherents of religion with the faith itself.
 Furthermore, since the time of the Prophet (PBUH), Islam’s enemies have sought to disseminate falsehood pertaining to our religion.
 In this article, we will refute seven common myths about Islam.

 Myth 1: Islam promotes terrorism

 This is one of the most prevalent myths in today’s world’s atmosphere of chaos and paranoia.
-Muslims are often regarded with suspicion by those who have been misled into thinking that Islam supports terrorism.
+Misled people who think that Islam supports terrorism often regard Muslims with suspicion.
 This misconception, however, couldn’t be further from the truth.

 Islam compares the killing of a single innocent to the killing of all of humanity, and the same goes for saving one life.
 Islam couldn’t possibly cherish the worth of life more than it already does.
-Indeed, killing an innocent person is absolutely prohibited.
-Muslims are never permitted to attack innocent people.
-Suicide bombings and all such atrocities are utterly Haram (forbidden).
+Allah has strictly forbidden Muslims from attacking innocent people.
+Islam also bans Muslims from committing suicide and suicide bombings.
 Islam’s rules of war are very strict in their prioritization of preserving innocent human life.

 Myth 2: Islam mistreats and oppresses women